A General Overview

 I wrote the rules because the commercial AWI rules I had played didn't give me the right feel, flavor, and playability for the American Revolution.
 The rules I desired had to be easy to understand, fun to play, create historical casualty rates, and provide reasonable historical results with a heavy emphasis on morale.
 I also wanted to be able to run a campaign game with the rules.
 Guns of Liberty was designed to fight the smallest engagements (4 to 5 units a side) all the way to larger engagements of 30+ units per side.

 The 2nd edition of the rules is no longer available.
-I'm currently working on the 3rd edition of the rules, and I hope to have them released in late 2020 or early 2021.
+I'm currently working on the 3rd edition of the rules, and I hope to have them released in late 2021.

 Game Scale: Each unit is a regiment (6 to 20 figures)

 1 figure = 20 to 25 men (2 figures per base, which is a company)

 1 gun model represents 2 guns.

 Figure Scale: 15mm, 25mm, 10/6mm would also work.

 Small Arms Fire Phase

 You roll one D20 for every stand in both melee and fire.
 Artillery rolls one D20 per artillery crew figure.
 You have a base number to hit which is modified by terrain, unit quality, formation, etc. If you roll that number or less you get a hit.
 You always hit on a 1.